 I used to tell this as a funny story, but my city friends were horrified.
-Growing up on a farm, you know what guns are for: quick and efficient death.
+Growing up on a farm, you learn what guns are for: quick and efficient death.
 Lame horses, old dogs—they’re taken out back and shot.
-Vets are too expensive, and anyway, farmers take care of their own.
+Vets are expensive, and anyway, farmers take care of their own.
 An animal dies in the place that it lived, with relatively little stress.

 That said, people in my family only ever owned hunting rifles.
 The opening of deer season was a state holiday.
 My cousin, on his first trip into the woods, wounded a doe and tracked her for miles but never found her.
-He said he felt sick for days.
+Said he felt sick for days.
 Even so, he became an avid hunter and lover of guns, as most of my northern kin are.
 One of my cousins had a camouflage wedding.
 You can’t see him in the pictures.

 of Townsend Plantation |

 This is a long way of explaining that when I talk about guns, they’re part of my culture.
 My people fought in every American war, starting in 1776.
 My ancestors were part of that “well-regulated militia” that everyone talks about.
 My dad never owned a gun, but he grew up in town, a gentleman farmer.
 He trained as a sharpshooter at Camp Breckenridge during the Korean War, but never shot again.
 I was secretly glad.
 As a tender-hearted kid, I couldn’t understand how people took pleasure in killing animals.
 When my friend checked his muskrat traps, I didn’t tag along.
 He carried a gun because sometimes, the critter wasn’t dead.
 I got sick to my stomach just thinking about it.